Configuring TWCS for IoT Sensor Data Streams in Cassandra 4.x/5.x

 if [ "$PENDING" -gt "$MAX_PENDING" ]; then

-echo "ABORT: Compaction queue saturated ($PENDING pending).
+echo "ABORT: compaction queue saturated ($PENDING pending).
 Deferring repair."

 exit 1